Click on the down arrow for a much more detailed explanation of the answer.

 Around 480 instructions per second, but this varies depending on the particular instruction, and the particular computer.

 A second Kenbak-1 can also be similarly measured.
 A YouTube video shows John Blankenbaker running a similar counting program on the Prototype Kenbak-1 in 2018. (https://www.youtube.com/watch?v=JNU6PFJj4tg) John entered the counting program by memory, so it's probably the same counting program except the "A" register was incremented rather than "B" register.
 This program is published in his "Laboratory Exercises" manual, as the very first program a student enters and runs.
 The YouTube video shows the high-order bit turning on and off 7 times in about 11 seconds.
 That would correspond to about 488 instructions per second.
-That suggests it's clock rate is quite close to the nominal 1 MHz.

 It was marketed mainly to schools, but higher level languages available on "time sharing" computers are much better for introductory programming to students than machine code programming.